Rishu-R1111/PROJECT-FRIDAY/README.md

 # Project_Friday_with_Alice

 ------------------------------------
-HeY, M Rishu , I have developed this project with using python alike the Google voice assistant. this was completed 50%(imo).
-Soon I Will be upgrading it fully based on Artifitial-intelligence Machine-learning like adaptibility.
+HeY, this is Rishu , I have developed this project with python alike the Google voice assistant.
+It was completed 50%(imo).
+Soon I will be upgrading it fully, based on Artifitial-intelligence Machine-learning like adaptibility.
 This project is about voice assistant like google ,amazon echo.
-If you guys have any good suggesstion please let me know.
-I can try definatly.
+If you guys have any good suggestions, please let me know.
+I'll try definatly.
 ------------------------------------
 This AI Personal Assistant comes in 2 diffrent voices
 ------------------------------------